 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
 This guidance requires AUL to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-The guidance is effective beginning in 2023.
+This standard was adopted in the current fiscal year and did not have a significant impact on the financial statements.